 Who To Fade?

-He’s never had a top 10 in Talladega before.
-Heck, he’s never had a top five on a superspeedway either (0-for-30).
-In fact, his last four finishes at Talladega are 39th, 40th, 40th and 37th respectively.
-5 of his last 7 results are 39th or worse.
+This past spring was his 1st and only Talladega top 5 finish.
+He’s only 1-for-34 for top 5’s on superspeedway’s.
+In fact, his last 5 finishes at Talladega are 39th, 40th, 40th, 37th and 4th respectively.
+5 of his last 8 results are 39th or worse.

-He’s not had a top five in any of his six Fall races at the track.
+He’s not had a top 10 in any of his six Fall races at the track.
 His finishes are 12th, 16th, 31st, eighth, 22nd and 18th respectively.
-In the spring race, he had three top fives including a win in the first 4 tries but was 38th and 24th the last two years after.

 2007 – Jeff Gordon